cvar-upm/aerostack/README.md

 - Pixhawk
 - Bebop drone/Ardrone 3 (currently under development)

-The functionality of the modules and the full AeroStack is explained in the following papers, please, refer to them in your work:
+The functionality of the modules and the full Aerostack is explained in the following papers, please, refer to them in your work:

 - J. L. Sanchez-Lopez, J. Pestana, P. de la Puente, P. Campoy.
 "A Reliable Open-Source System Architecture for the Fast Designing and Prototyping of Autonomous Multi-UAV Systems: Simulation and Experimentation".
 Journal of Intelligent and Robotic Systems.
 Online: Oct.
 2015.
 Springer Netherlands.
 Online ISSN: 0921-0296.
 DOI: 10.1007/s10846-015-0288-x.
 - J. L. Sanchez-Lopez, J. Pestana, P. de la Puente, R. Suarez-Fernandez, P. Campoy.
 "A System for the Design and Development of Vision-based Multi-robot Quadrotor Swarms".
 2014 International Conference on Unmanned Aircraft Systems (ICUAS’14).
 Orlando (FL, USA).
 May 27-30, 2014.
 Pp: 640-648.
 DOI: 10.1109/ICUAS.2014.6842308.

-The functionality of the modules and the full AeroStack is explained in the following webpages:
+The functionality of the modules and the full Aerostack is explained in the following webpages:

 - [http://www.vision4uav.eu/?q=quadrotor_stack](http://www.vision4uav.eu/?q=quadrotor_stack "http://www.vision4uav.eu")
 - [http://www.vision4uav.eu/?q=swarm](http://www.vision4uav.eu/?q=swarm "http://www.vision4uav.eu")